Corey Bailey

 mixes destined for albums were mixed strictly for stereo listening, and mono

-compatibility was often disregarded, even though I always suggested that stereo
+compatibility was often disregarded even though I always suggested that stereo

 mixes be listened to in mono before final approval.
 Any singles derived from